ErAbhi16/EBroker/Readme.txt

 Assumptions & Key Points :-

-a)DateTime is kept taken as DateTime.now to check transaction at real time rather than taking as input b)Single Repository is created for simplicity purpose instead of following best practices like Repository + unit of work pattern c)Seed Data is added to avoid entering data via end point for equity and trader so no endpoint is created to create trader/equity
+a)DateTime is taken as DateTime.now to check transaction at real time rather than taking as input b)Single Repository is created for simplicity purpose instead of following best practices like Repository + unit of work pattern c)Seed Data is added to avoid entering data via end point for equity and trader so no endpoint is created to create trader/equity